 Paper shredding helps protect against ID theft

-Americans receive more than 4 million tons of junk mail each year, according to the FTC.
-Much of this mail includes your personal information.
+The FTC reports that Americans receive more than 4 million tons of junk mail each year.
+Much of this mail includes your personal information, making rummaging around in your trash a profitable way to steal large amounts of that information.
 Even something as simple as an empty envelope with your bank’s return address can be valuable to a thief.